 As someone who has sent a newsletter on the last working day of every month (apart from in December, because it’s Christmas) since June 2012, I’m a firm believer in the value of newsletters.

 If you’re considering one for your business, here are a few reasons why they’re a good idea.
-There are a few words to the wise on the logistics too.

 A newsletter demonstrates expertise